-The materials, at first the Fe-carrier components, then the binder and at the end water, were fed into an Eirich-Mixer "R02" with a volume of 2 liter and mixed for 10 min.
-The amount of water needed was calculated based on the water content of the Fe-carriers and the binder.
-After mixing, the water content of the mixture was analyzed and, if needed, more water was added.
-The temperature of the material in the mixer was 35 °C up to 40 °C. The mixture was then preheated prior to briquetting to 60 °C. The preheated material was pressed with a hydraulic stamp press (Raster Zeulenroda, PYXE 250 F) into cylindrical briquettes, each having a diameter of 5 cm and a height of 2 cm and a briquette mass of approx. 150 g.
-A pressure of 140 MPa as well as a pressing time of 3 seconds and a pressing temperature of 60 °C were determined and used for the experiments.
-The briquettes were hardened under ambient conditions for one day.
+40 °C. The mixture was then preheated prior to briquetting to 60 °C. The preheated material was pressed with a hydraulic stamp press (Raster Zeulenroda, PYXE 250F) into cylindrical briquettes, each having a diameter of 5 cm and a height of 2 cm and a briquette mass of \approx 150 g.
+A pressure of 140 MPa as well as a pressing time of 3 s and a pressing temperature of 60 °C were determined and used for the experiments.
+The briquettes were hardened under ambient conditions for 1 day.

 5.3.
-Briquette testing procedure
+Briquette Testing Procedure

-In order to characterize the briquette quality the following parameters were determined:

-The compressive strength σ_P (based on former TGL 9491) of the briquettes was tested with the universal testing machine UH-500kNA made by the Shimadzu Corporation.
+To characterize the briquette quality the following parameters were determined: The compressive strength $\sigma{\rm P}$ (based on former TGL 9491) of the briquettes was tested with the universal testing machine UH-500kNA made by the Shimadzu Corporation.
 Pressure was applied by two compression pistons on the briquettes until the briquettes broke.
-The maximum compressive This article is protected by copyright.
-All rights reserved stress in MPa was an indicator of the compressive strength σ_P .
+The maximum compressive stress in MPa was an indicator of the compressive strength $\sigma{\rm P}$.

 The compressive strength of five briquettes was determined and averaged.
 The standard deviation for the compressive strength was on average less than 1 MPa.
 A significant difference between the various binders concerning variability of compressive strength cannot be determined.
 The abrasion resistance was determined according to DIN 51717 by the defined stress which was imposed on the briquettes inside a drum.
-The drum has a diameter of 50 cm and a length of 50 cm.
-Apart from this the drum has four blades of 8 cm inside displaced by 90°.
-The residue on the 30 mm sieve ($m_R (d > 30 mm)$) after a sample of five briquettes had tumbled for 100 rotations inside the drum, in relation to the total mass of the weighed briquettes (m{tot}), was an indicator of their abrasion resistance R30(100).
+The drum had a diameter of 50 cm and a length of 50 cm.
+Apart from this, the drum had four blades of 8 cm inside displaced by 90°.
+The residue on the 30 mm sieve ($m_R(d > 30 \text{ mm})$) after a sample of five briquettes had tumbled for 100 rotations inside the drum, in relation to the total mass of the weighed briquettes (m{tot}), was an indicator of their abrasion resistance R30(100).

-$$R30(100) = \frac{m_R(d>30\,mm)}{m{tot}} \cdot 100\%$$ (1)
+$$R30(100) = \frac{m{\rm R}(d > 30 \text{ mm})}{m{\rm tot}} \times 100\%$$ (1)

 The shatter strength S{20} was tested based on ISO 616:1995.
-A test portion of five briquettes is dropped from 2 meters to a base plate 4 times.
-After the drops the mass of briquettes retained on a test sieve with 20 mm (m_R (d > 20 mm)) in relation to the total mass of the weighed briquettes (m{tot}) is determined.
+A test portion of five briquettes was dropped from 2 m to a base plate 4 times.
+After the drops, the mass of briquettes retained on a test sieve with 20 mm ($m{\rm R}$ (d > 20 mm)) in relation to the total mass of the weighed briquettes ($m{\rm tot}$) was determined.

-$$S{20} = \frac{m_R(d>20\ mm)}{m{tot}} \cdot 100\%$$ (2)
+$$S{20} = \frac{m{\rm R}(d > 20 \text{ mm})}{m{\rm tot}} \times 100\%$$ (2)

-The apparent density ρ{app} of the briquettes was determined by measuring the briquette (height and diameter) with caliper gauge and additionally weighing it.
+The apparent density ρ{app} of the briquettes was determined by measuring the briquette (height and diameter) with caliper gauge in addition to weighing it.
 The apparent density is the ratio of the mass of the briquette to the volume.
-The low-temperature disintegration test was performed based on ISO 4696.
-The briquettes are isothermally reduced in a fixed bed, at 550 °C, using a reducing gas consisting of 20.5 vol% H2, 13.5 vol% CO, 10 vol% CO2 and 44 vol% N2 (adapted for conditions in Midrex® shaft), for 30 min.
-The reduced sample is then tumbled in a specific tumble drum for 900 revolutions and then sieved.
+The low-temperature disintegration test was carried out based on ISO 4696.
+The briquettes were isothermally reduced in a fixed bed, at 550 °C, using a reducing gas consisting of 20.5 vol% H2, 13.5 vol% CO, 10 vol% CO2, and 44 vol% N2 (adapted for conditions in Midrex shaft), for 30 min.
+The reduced sample was then tumbled in a specific tumble drum for 900 revolutions and then sieved.
 Furthermore, a reduction test was carried out for suitable briquettes in accordance with ISO 4695.
-The briquettes are first heated in an N2 atmosphere, then reducing gas consisting of 42.5 vol% H2, 31.5 vol% CO, 15.5 vol% CO2 and 10.5 vol% N2 (also adapted for conditions in Midrex® shaft) is introduced at 800 °C to 850 °C and the briquettes are isothermally reduced.
+The briquettes were first heated in an N2 atmosphere, then reducing gas consisting of 42.5 vol% H2, 31.5 vol% CO, 15.5 vol% CO2, and 10.5 vol% N2 (also adapted for conditions in Midrex shaft) was introduced at 800-850 °C, and the briquettes were isothermally reduced.
 During the reduction process, the decrease in mass is continuously recorded.

 5.4.
-Design of experiments
+Design of Experiments